-Initial Base Salary: During the Term, you will be paid a base salary at the rate of \$400,000 per year for services performed, in accordance with the regular payroll practices of the Company with annual review by the Board's Compensation Committee (the "Committee").
+- Initial Base Salary: During the Term, you will be paid a base salary at the rate of \$420,000 per year for services performed, in accordance with the regular payroll practices of the Company with annual review by the Board's Compensation Committee (the "Committee").
 Your performance and base salary will be reviewed by the Committee annually during the first quarter of each fiscal year and may be adjusted upward from time to time at the discretion of the Committee, but will not be reduced without your consent during the Term.
-After any such increase, the reference to base salary in this Agreement shall mean such increased amount.
-Incentive Bonus: You will participate in the Company's Management Incentive Plan, as may be amended by the Committee from time to time (the "MIP").
+After any such increase, the reference to base salary in this Agreement shall mean such increased amount. - Incentive Bonus: You will participate in the Company's Management Incentive Plan, as may be amended by the Committee from time to time (the "MIP").
 Under the MIP, for each full fiscal year of the Company that you are employed during the Term, you will be eligible for an annual incentive award opportunity payable from 0% to 100%, with a target award equal to 50%, of your annual base salary at the rate in effect at the end of such fiscal year, pursuant to the terms and conditions established by the Committee from time to time.
 Objectives will be established during the first quarter of the fiscal year.
-Any annual incentive bonus earned for a fiscal year will be paid to you by December 31 of the calendar year in which such fiscal year ends.
-For fiscal year 2012, your MIP bonus award is guaranteed to be no less than 50% of your annual base salary, prorated to reflect partial year participation between your hire effective date and fiscal year-end.
-Annual Equity: For each fiscal year of the Company that you are employed during the Term, you will be eligible for an annual equity grant based on achievement of objectives established by the Committee, and on such other terms established by the Committee in its sole discretion.
-In accordance with the policies and practices of the Company, some or all of such annual equity grant may be in the form of restricted stock units, performance share units, or other equity that is an economic equivalent to an option award.
-Such equivalency will be determined by the Company in its sole discretion.
-Initial Equity: The Company shall grant to you, effective as of your hire effective date (the "Date of Grant") a non-statutory option to purchase 200,000 shares of the common stock of the Company (the "Initial Option"), subject to the terms of the Company's 2012 Long-Term Incentive Plan (the "Plan"), and a stock option agreement to be entered into by you and the Company.
-The exercise price of the Initial Option shall be the Fair Market Value (as defined in the Plan) of the Company's common stock as of the Date of Grant.
-In accordance with the policies and practices of the Company, and prior to the Date of Grant, you may elect to exchange up to one-half of these Initial Options for Restricted Stock Units ("RSU") on a three Initial Options per one RSU basis.
-All Initial Options and RSUs granted will be subject to four-year ratable vesting.
-Also on the Date of Grant, the Company shall grant to you 10,000 FY12 Performance Share Units ("PSU"), subject to the terms of the Plan and a PSU agreement to be entered into by you and the Company.
-These PSUs will be earned based upon the extent to which established FY12 revenue and net income targets are achieved.
-One fourth of earned PSUs will vest on December 13, 2012 with the remaining three-fourths subject to annual ratable vesting on December 13 th of the next three years from that date.
+Any annual incentive bonus earned for a fiscal year will be paid to you by December 31 of the calendar year in which such fiscal year ends. - Annual Equity: For each fiscal year of the Company that you are employed during the Term, you will be eligible for an annual equity grant based on achievement of objectives established by the Committee, and on such other terms established by the Committee in its sole discretion.
+In accordance with the policies and practices of the Company, some or all of such annual equity grant may be in the form of restricted stock units, performance share units, market share units or other equity that is an economic equivalent to an option award.
+Such equivalency will be determined by the Company in its sole discretion. - Initial Equity: The Company shall grant to you, effective as of your hire effective date (the "Date of Grant") 40,000 Restricted Stock Units ("RSUs"), subject to the terms of the Company's 2012 Long-Term Incentive Plan (the "Plan").
+These RSUs will be subject to four-year ratable vesting.

+Also, on December 8, 2014, the Company shall grant to you 10,000 FY15 Performance Share Units ("PSUs"), subject to the terms of the Plan and a PSU agreement to be entered into by you and the Company.
+These PSUs will be earned based upon the extent to which established FY15 revenue and adjusted EBITDA targets are achieved.
+One third of earned PSUs will vest on December 8, 2015 with the remaining two-thirds subject to annual ratable vesting on December 8th of the next two years from that date.